Easy Swaps For a Cleaner and Greener Bathroom

-I take no issue with those who have a strong preference of one type of conservation over another.
-Reducing our waste in our all capacities is very important, so I’m proud of anyone passionate about reducing the excessive resource burdens we place on our planet.
+I take no issue with those who have a strong preference for one type of conservation over another.
+Reducing our waste in all capacities is very important, so I’m proud of anyone passionate about reducing the excessive resource burdens we place on our planet.
 For me, however, the jury is still out on these types of “zero garbage waste” products that consume more energy or water.
-If you love floss, floss away.
-If you’re on Team Water Pic, by all means enjoy your thing.
-For this post, I chose to focus primarily on ideas that decrease consumption of our resources overall.
+If you love to floss, floss away.
+If you’re on Team Water Pic, by all means, enjoy your thing.
+For this post, I chose to focus primarily on ideas that decrease the consumption of our resources overall.

 Lastly, I prefer to focus on one-time investments or simple swaps that offer a good ROE, or “return on effort”, my personal measure for deciding whether or not to invest my time and money in a particular sustainable practice.
 If you’re a regular around here, you know that I don’t lead a “hardcore” minimalist or eco-friendly life.
 Instead, I use such principles as guardrails and benchmarks against which to assess my options.

 We all live in a world of trade-offs and competing priorities.
 We can’t be die-hard purists about every mission or passion we pursue.
 In my journey to live a more sustainable and intentional lifestyle, I generally stick to the lifestyle changes that give me the best ROE (or bang for my buck).
 This means that many tedious DIY alternatives don’t make the cut for me, especially if I’m going to have a hard time getting my family on board to use them.
 DIY toothpaste, anyone?
 That’s not a battle I’m willing to fight with my kids.

 So then, what is worth changing in the bathroom?

 Here’s your first step to a more sustainable and stress-free bathroom.